FrostyX/frostyx.github.io/_drafts/crooked-rook.md

 the computer monitor, querying a chess engine through the interface we will create.

-Joking aside, I could probably crank out a working solution in Python under an hour just by gluing [inquirer][inquirer], [stockfish][python-stockfish], [morse-talk][morse-talk], and [buttplug-py][buttplugpy] together.
-But where would be the fun in that.
+Joking aside, I could probably crank out a working solution in Python in under an hour just by gluing [inquirer][inquirer], [stockfish][python-stockfish], [morse-talk][morse-talk], and [buttplug-py][buttplugpy] together.
+But where would be the fun in that?
 That's why I am going to learn a new programming language on this project.